SZXC-WG/LocalGen-new/README.md

 cmake --build .
 ```

-## Building within VS Code
+### If you use VS Code...

-We've recently migrated to the CMake build system.
-The best way to build the project is to use VS Code with the [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) extension.
+You can use the VS Code extension [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) to build the project too.

 `settings.json` is already configured to build with MinGW Makefiles.
 Please manually select the `GCC` compiler kit and set variant to `Release` for compilation.